wavefrontHQ/docs/pages/doc/authorization.md

 Our fine-grained **[access control](access.html)** allows administrators to protect sensitive information, for example, to restrict access to certain dashboards to the Finance team.

 * **Access control on individual objects** -- While permissions are global and apply, for example, to all dashboards, access control allows you to restrict who can view or view and modify individual objects (initially dashboards and alerts).
-* **Security setting for new objects** -- In high security environments, administrators can set a security setting so that all new dashboards and new alerts are accessible only to the creator and to Super Admin users.
+* **Security setting for new objects** -- In high security environments, administrators can set a security setting so that all new dashboards and new alerts are accessible only to the creator and to the Super Admin users.

 ## Metrics Security Policy Rules